scalableminds/webknossos-wrap/README.md

 # The webKNOSSOS Wrapper Format
-webKNOSSOS wrapper (wk-wrap) is a file format for large volumetric (i.e., three- dimensional) voxel data.
-It was designed for large file sizes and high performance when reading and writing small subvolumes of data.
+The webKNOSSOS wrapper format is a file format for large volumetric voxel data with support for multiple channels.
+It was optimized for high-speed access to data subvolumes.

-Each wk-wrap file contains the data for a cube of voxel, where the cube side- length is a power of two.
-Every voxel of this cube contains a fixed number of values of a given data type (e.g., one 8-bit value for raw image data, or one 32-bit value for image segmentation).

 ## Implementations

-This repository contains the reference implementations for the webKNOSSOS wrapper format.
+This repository contains reference implementations for the webKNOSSOS wrapper format.
 Code is available for

 * C/C++
 * Scala